Back to All Events

 • Are curious about The Artist’s Way but want a gentler, more contemporary approach

-• J. Faye D’Avanza, MSLIS—is a writer, creativity coach, facilitator, former public librarian, and founder of Library of Care, holistic creative empowerment education and support offering workshops, accountability, coaching, and the indie newsletter, Keeping Creative Time—a modern guide to reclaiming creativity as a joy of being human.
-An Inward & Artward certified creative facilitator, and yoga teacher-in-training, she lives among the artists, tourists, trees, and mountains of Asheville, North Carolina, and can often be found drinking a matcha latte, writing in the margins of her books, and engaging in meandering conversations with people who care deeply.
-Learn more about Faye at jfayedavanza.com.
+• J. Faye D’Avanza, MSLIS—is a holistic creative empowerment facilitator and coach who shares a relational and somatic approach to living a whole creative life as the founder of Library of Care, educational resources and support for creative audiences, and is the author of the newsletter, Keeping Creative Time—a writer’s journey in conversation with what it means to live a whole creative life.
+An Inward & Artward certified creative facilitator and yoga teacher-in-training, she lives among the artists, tourists, trees, and mountains of Asheville, North Carolina, and can often be found drinking a matcha latte, writing in the margins of her books, and engaging in meandering conversations with people who care deeply.
+After experiencing her own burnout that led to a mid-life dark night of the soul, she found her creative joy at Story Parlor.
+Connect with Faye at jfayedavanza.com.

 Facilitated by: J. Faye D'Avanza (I&A Certified)